gparmer/ANRsim/01_legacy_evt_econs/article.md

 **Discussion.**

 - First, lets discuss the outlier.  **procons** on its own is pretty bad.
 Though it gets close to a slope of one eventually, it is offset downward from the other curves by about 10 credits.
 Indeed, **procons** can impose a *huge* tempo hit.
 - **procons+evt**, however, is significantly better.
 Though you can see a tempo hit versus the other approaches for the first five clicks, after that it has the steepest slope!
 The events smooth over the one-time hit from installing **procons**, lessening the tempo hit.
-If you have a deck that is willing to get rolling a little slower (a possibility once Clot enters the meta), this offers the highest credit/click ratio for the long game.
+If you have a deck that is willing to get rolling a little slower (a large possibility once Clot forces the meta to change), this offers the highest credit/click ratio for the long game.
 - **evt** and **evt+draw** start the strongest as they have almost no "infrastructure" costs that cause tempo loss.
 However, their click efficiency over time is inferior (less than 1 click per credit!).
 The *draw* cards increase the *credit* click efficiency of the deck as they put more credit events into your hand more efficiently.
 If you have an extremely aggressive deck that needs money very quickly, this package might be appropriate.
 - The **pvp** decks are a little bit of an aberration.
 They *increase* in efficiency as time goes on (i.e. the slope increases with more resource clicks).
 Prepaid Kate has a well-deserved reputation, but the normal **pvp** deck does quite well, and is consistently better than getting one click per credit.
-Note that another aspect of **pvp** decks is that other events are comparably discounted.
+Note that another aspect of **pvp** decks is that other events are comparably discounted which isn't considered here.

 Next, we can explicitly look at the slope of the lines to determine click efficiency.
 Now the Y-axis is simply the number of credits received per click.
 This is just another representation of the same data.